 - Created by individuals, including employees, students, post-doctoral or other fellows, using substantial University resources

-Students own the intellectual property they create as part of a course taken for credit, so long as they use only resources routinely available to all students in the course.
+Students own the intellectual property they create outside of University activities or as part of a course taken for credit, so long as they use only resources routinely available to all students in the course.

-- It was created as part of their job duties as a University employee.
+- Created as part of job duties as U employee

-Under normal Regents Policy, 15 percent of the income that results from commercializing your invention will go toward defraying our operational costs; right now, we return 7 of the 15 percent back to colleges.
+Under the Regents Policy for Commercialization of Intellectual Property Rights, 15 percent of the income that results from commercializing your invention will go toward defraying our operational costs.
 A separate portion will be used to recover the out-of-pocket costs of protecting and licensing the intellectual property behind your invention.